 Library Opening Hours:

-Tuesday-Thursday 10am-5pm, Fridays by appointment only.
+Library visits are currently limited by the Great Exhibition of the North and are therefore by appointment only Monday-Thursday.
 Closed bank holidays and between Christmas and New Year.

 Events: The building is open to events outside the library opening hours.

 Address: Neville Hall, Westgate Road, Newcastle upon Tyne, NE1 1SE.
 Tel: 0191 233 2459.